aelzenaar/ncea-notes/unibooks.md

  * Tristan Needham, _Visual Complex Analysis_.
 This book attempts to construct complex analysis purely geometrically.
 It is quite successful in building intuition, but there are no proofs at all and a number of theorems are only (strongly) hinted at rather than stated - even important ones like Cauchy's theorem.
 (515.9 N37)
+ * Elias Wegert, _Visual Complex Functions_.
+Another visual book, of a different style to Needham.
+This book develops the theory with proper proofs, and has a much more mathematical flavour.
+The tool of choice here is the `graph' (in some sense) of the complex function; this is in contrast to Needham's approach via differentiation.
+(Available through SpringerLink)

+ * Joseph L. Taylor, _Complex Variables_.
+This is a new and shiny (2011) book that is roughly at the level of 341.
+(515.9 T23)

  * John Conway, _Functions of One Complex Variable I_.
 I found this book to be readable, if a little slow.
 (515.93 C76)
  * Lars Ahlfors, _Complex Analysis_.
 This is a little old-fashioned, but very geometric.
 My main issue is that everything is done by partial differentiation and differential forms; there is also not a lot of emphasis on series representations (analyticity) in the first